markburns/to_factory/README.md

 Easily add factories with valid data for an existing project.

-If you find yourself retro-fitting tests this gem will you some of the legwork.
+If you find yourself retro-fitting tests this gem will save you some of the legwork.

 * auto-generate all factories
 * adhoc generate from existing records